 - Presenting to various community literacy stakeholders.

 - Continuing our annual awards luncheon to recognize individuals and organizations for extraordinary efforts in promoting early childhood literacy and brain development.

-- Collaborating with the Beloit Stadium Authority on an early childhood literacy motif in the new stadium where kids and parents can “read the stadium”.
+- Collaborating with the Beloit Stadium Authority on early childhood literacy motifs in the new facility where families can “read the stadium”.

 - Including the Beloit Literacy for Life Initiative in the Stateline Community Foundation’s Capital Campaign.

 - Reaching the Latino Community with translated advocacy materials.